-Los Angeles Child Abduction Attorneys
+Los Angeles Child Abduction Defense Lawyers

 A parent’s love for their children knows no bounds.
 When a child is maliciously taken by someone with no right to do so, there’s no question that a crime has been committed.
 Unlike kidnapping (which is a crime against the victim), child abduction is a crime against the parents or legal custodians of a child.
 Under the constitution, you are innocent until proven guilty – but when charged with child abduction, it won’t feel that way.
 In any case involving children, the full force of the law will be brought to bear.